FrankLef/cookiecutter-dsci/README.md

 This is how the new project will be organized.

     ├── .gitignore                <- GitHub's Python `.gitignore` customized for this project.
+    ├── config.py                 <- Script used `dynaconf` to manage settings.
     ├── pre-commit-config.yaml    <- Settings for `pre-commit`.
     ├── LICENSE                   <- The project's license.
     ├── Makefile                  <- Scripts to automate tasks.
     ├── mkdocs.yaml               <- Settings for `mkdocs`.
     ├── pyproject.toml            <- Configuration file used by `poetry`.
+    ├── settings.toml             <- Project's settings used by `dynacom`.
+    ├── .secrets.toml             <- Project's secret settings used by `dynacom`.
     ├── README.md                 <- The top-level README for developers using this project.
     ├── config                    <- Configuration files.
     │   ├── __init__.py